snowplow-archive/snowplow.github.com/_posts/2015-06-15-snowplow-r66-oriental-skylark-released.md

 <h2><a name="js-enrichment">X. JavaScript scripting enrichment</a></h2>

-The JavaScript scripting enrichment lets you write a JavaScript function which is executed in the Enrichment process for each enriched event, and returns one or more _derived contexts_ which are attached to the final enriched event.
+This enrichment lets you write a [JavaScript] [js] function which is executed in the Enrichment process for each enriched event, and returns one or more _derived contexts_ which are attached to the final enriched event.

 Use this enrichment to apply your own business logic to your enriched events; because your JavaScript function can throw exceptions which are gracefully handled by the calling Enrichment process, you can also use this enrichment to perform simple filtering of events.

-This enrichment has been introduced for the Hadoop pipeline only in this release; it will be added to the Kinesis pipeline in our next release.
+This enrichment has been introduced for the **Hadoop pipeline only** in this release; it will be added to the Kinesis pipeline in our next release.

 <h3><a name="js-enrichment">X.1 Usage guide</a></h3>